mikmart/mire/tests/testthat/_snaps/replace.md

     Code
       replace_if(c(1, NA, 3), 2, 42)
+    Condition
-    Error <simpleError>
+      Error in `match.fun()`:
+      !
 '2' is not a function, character or symbol